-We use mathematics and engineering to understand the brain and to create 'thinking' machines
+We use mathematics and engineering to understand the brain and to create new machine learning

 Our lab's research is focused at the intersection of mathematics, physics, and engineering in order to understand how the brain learns, represents, and processes complex information, what happens when there is a breakdown in signaling in neurological disorders, and how we can use what we learn to develop novel neural derived algorithms that capture the properties of neural computation in order to develop new artificial intelligence architectures.
 We are also involved in developing nanotechnologies to interface with the brain and neural sensory retina.